DirectStandards/timplus-server-boot/Clustering.md

 Clustering utilizes two or more instances of the TIM+ server application working together as a single logical unit.
 Each server application instance is generally run on a separate node (recommended), however this isn't necessary so as long as each server application instance is listening on different TCP ports.
 The server applications utilized three components for persisting stateful information and cluster messaging:

-* Database:  The database stores long term persistent configuration information.
+* *Database*:  The database stores long term persistent configuration information.
 This is necessary even in a non-clustered configuration.
-* Clustered Caching:  A lot of state information is stored using caches.
+* *Clustered Caching*:  A lot of state information is stored using caches.
 In standalone mode, the TIM+ server application uses an in memory cache.
 In clustered mode, the server applications uses a clustered cache configuration.
 The default cache implementation uses Redis.
-* Clustered Messaging: When in clustered mode, client and remote TIM+ server connections are distributed across the nodes in the cluster.
-Because messages must be delivered to client applications using their persistent connections to a discrete cluster node, messages received by one cluster node may need to be transmitted to another node for delivery to the destined clinet.
+* *Clustered Messaging*: When in clustered mode, client and remote TIM+ server connections are distributed across the nodes in the cluster.
+Because messages must be delivered to client applications using their persistent connections to a discrete cluster node, messages received by one cluster node may need to be transmitted to another node for delivery to the destined client.
 Clustered messaging allows TIM+ message to travel across nodes in the cluster to be delivered to the appropriate client application's connection.
-The server application uses Spring Cloud Streams as the underlying messaging implementation and RabbitMQ and the default binding.
+The server applications uses Spring Cloud Streams as the underlying messaging implementation and RabbitMQ and the default binding.

 The diagram below illustrates an example cluster of three nodes running in a data center of public cloud using MySQL, Redis, and RabbitMQ as the clustering components.
 It also illustrates two client applications that are connected to two different nodes in the cluster.